HoraceShmorace/Image-Flex/README.md

 ```bash
 $ npm run setup [-- env]
 ```
 Creates the CloudFormation deployment S3 bucket.
 SAM/CloudFormation will upload packaged build artifacts to this bucket to later be deployed.
+You only need to run this command once per execution environment.

 ### 2. Update
 ```bash